hashgraph/stablecoin-studio/sdk/README.md

 Provides functionalities for use in server mode, as well as for web integration (currently supporting Hashpack and Metamask).

-For more information about the deployed contracts you can consult them in this project - Link contracts
+For more information about the deployed contracts you can consult them in this project - [a Contracts link](../cli)

 If you want to see a web implementation you can see it in this project - Link Web